Circular strings, magnons, plane waves and local quenches in BTZ: In-falling strings as local quenches

 To obtain this expression, we have used the transformation of the cylinder to the plane, which results in the Schwarzian contribution along with the three-point function of the stress tensor with the two primaries.
 The three-point function is determined by the stress tensor Ward identity.
 Here we need to substitute the coordinates on the plane in terms of the cylinder using the map (\ref{thermmap}).
 This results in

 On comparing the boundary stress expectation value obtained from the backreacted geometry of the in-falling particle in (\ref{btzstress1}) and the above expectation value of the stress tensor in the state (\ref{densitymat}), we see that upon making the identifications they precisely agree.
-We can repeat the same calculation in the CFT for the expectation value $\langle T_{\tau x} \rangle_{CFT} $, and it too agrees with (\ref{btzstress2}) upon the identifications (\ref{gravcftiden}).
-Let us proceed to the expectation value of the charge density.
-We obtain
+It is useful to examine this identifications in the limit $\eta_1>>1, \eta_2 \sim 1$ for which we obtain